← Reference Deep-Dives Reference Deep-Dive · 11 min read

 Step 1: Prepare Culturally Adapted Stimuli

 Start with visual-first concept presentation where possible — product images, packaging mockups, interface screenshots.
 Visual elements carry less cultural baggage than textual elements and provide a consistent anchor across markets.
+A packaging mockup is a packaging mockup; a headline is a packaging mockup wrapped in cultural assumptions about how to talk about packaging.

 For textual stimuli (headlines, value propositions, descriptions), work with the research objectives rather than translating the English copy.
 If the English headline is “Get More Done in Less Time,” the research objective is “test whether the efficiency value proposition resonates.”
 The adapted stimulus for Germany might emphasize “precision and reliability” rather than “speed.”
+The adapted stimulus for Japan might frame the benefit through situational appropriateness rather than personal productivity.
+Each adapted stimulus targets the same research objective via a culturally appropriate path — the same logic that governs multilingual research discussion guide design.

 Step 2: Run Simultaneous Cross-Market Interviews